 10. Get checked for hidden infections, yeast, bacteria, food allergies, gluten intolerance and heavy metal toxicity so you know what to avoid and give extra attention to.

 ps.
-Always talk to your healthcare provider about changes you are planning to make in your diet, excercise routine or supplementation.
+Always talk to your healthcare provider about changes you are planning to make in your diet, exercise routine or supplementation.

 I hope you find this info useful,